tartley/tartley.github.io/posts/us-civics-for-naturalization-quiz.md

 not, allowed to vote?
 Sometimes the best way to understand something is to trace its contours, by enumerating the exceptions.

-Those who are currently legally denied the right to vote, for reasons that I personally find arguably understandable, are:
+Those who are currently legally denied the right to vote, for reasons that seem potentially reasonable:

 * Those aged under 18.
 * Those deemed mentally "incapacitated" or "incompetent" by a conservatorship